-Usage: ESE 382, ESE 440, ESE 441, ESE 475, ESE 499
+Usage: ESE 380, ESE 381, ESE 440, ESE 441, ESE 475, ESE 499

-The Digital Systems Rapid Prototyping Laboratory is devoted to teaching, research, and system design projects involving advanced digital systems employing embedded microprocessor based systems and or VHDL based digital systems.
-The laboratory is located in room 228 of the Light Engineering building.
+The Embedded Systems Design Laboratory (ESDL) is devoted to teaching and system design projects involving embedded microprocessor based systems.
+The laboratory is located in the Light Engineering building, on the second floor, in room 230.